eddydpan/chess_bot/README.md

 ## Welcome!

 Welcome to the Chess-bot landing page.
-This repository hosts a ROS package that enables a Widow X robotic arm to play chess in real-time against a human player.
+This repository hosts a ROS package that enables a WidowX-200 robotic arm to play chess in real-time against a human player.
 The package allows the robot to:

 - Interpret the changing chessboard using machine vision.
 - Calculate the optimal move.